SeanDS/dcc/docs/source/cli.rst

     Decrease the program's verbosity.
 This can be specified multiple times to further decrease verbosity.

+.. option:: --debug

+    Show full exceptions when errors are encountered.

 .. option:: --host

     The DCC host to use.
 If not specified, the :ref:`DCC_HOST <env_dcc_host>`